Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Apply core concepts and terminologies you will need to make effective public engagements on the issues in the future (eg, seek an internship/employment, apply for grad school, write a letter to your MP)
+1. Apply core concepts and terminologies you will need to make effective public engagements on the issues in the future (e.g., seek an internship/employment, apply for grad school, write a letter to your MP).

-4. explain the relative effectiveness (or not) of different public health interventions including harm reduction strategies, criminalization of non-disclosure, etc.
+4. Explain the relative effectiveness (or not) of different public health interventions including harm reduction strategies, criminalization of non-disclosure, etc.

-5. create oral and visual representations of written assignments
+5. Create oral and visual representations of written assignments.

-6. articulate reasons for, and promising strategies to counter, political reactions against, and unintended political and social consequences of best practices and current trends and prospects
+6. Articulate reasons for, and promising strategies to counter, political reactions against, and unintended political and social consequences of best practices and current trends and prospects.

-7. Apply critical reading skills to a wide range of sources including AI-generated text
+7. Apply critical reading skills to a wide range of sources including AI-generated text.

 DEVS 356 The Political Economy of Resource Extraction Units: 3.00